cswartzvi/hamilton/docs/integrations/streamlit.md

 ### Benefits
 - **Clearer scope**: the decoupling between `app.py` and `logic.py` makes it easier to add data transformations or extend UI, and debug errors associated with either.
-- **Reusable code**: the module `logic.py` can be reused elsewhere with Hamilton.
+- **Reusable code**: the module `logic.py` can be reused elsewhere with Apache Hamilton.
-    - If you are building a proof-of-concept with Streamlit, your Hamilton module will be able to grow with your project and be useful for your production pipelines.
+    - If you are building a proof-of-concept with Streamlit, your Apache Hamilton module will be able to grow with your project and be useful for your production pipelines.
-    - If you are already building dataflows with Hamilton, using it with Streamlit ensures your dashboard metrics have the same implementation with your production pipeline (i.e., prevent [implementation skew](https://building.nubank.com.br/dealing-with-train-serve-skew-in-real-time-ml-models-a-short-guide/))
+    - If you are already building dataflows with Apache Hamilton, using it with Streamlit ensures your dashboard metrics have the same implementation with your production pipeline (i.e., prevent [implementation skew](https://building.nubank.com.br/dealing-with-train-serve-skew-in-real-time-ml-models-a-short-guide/))
 - **Performance boost**: by caching the Hamilton Driver and its execution call, we are able to effectively cache all data operations in a few lines of code.
-Furthermore, Hamilton can scale further by using a remote task executor on a separate machine from the Streamlit application.
+Furthermore, Apache Hamilton can scale further by using a remote task executor on a separate machine from the Streamlit application.